 WHAT TO SUBMIT?

-Bellow are the portfolio submission requirements for each advanced classes:
+Bellow are the portfolio submission requirements for each advanced classes or workshop:

 WHAT IF I DON'T HAVE WHAT IS LISTED IN THE PORTFOLIO REQUIREMENTS?